Medicine - Entry 2016

 General Academic Entry Requirements and UKCAT

 Please note that these requirements are the minimum required in order to be considered for entry to the Medicine course.
 For 2015 entry we received approximately 1900 applications for 237 places with the majority of these meeting at least the minimum academic requirements.
 As our selection procedure takes into account academic achievements applicants will be assessed on the results (achieved and/or predicted) of all their qualifications.
 Due to the competitive nature of applying for the course most candidates selected to attend a multiple mini interview usually far exceed our minimum requirements.

 It is required that all examinations at each level be taken in one sitting.
 Unfortunately we are unable to consider examinations taken early or resit examinations.
 Please note that A Levels in Critical Thinking and General Studies are not acceptable.
 We will not consider A Level Further Mathematics for candidates who hold Mathematics A Level.
-Please contact us for further information.

 All applicants applying to study Medicine at the University of Sheffield will need to undertake the UK Clinical Aptitude Test for Medicine and Dentistry (UKCAT) in order to be eligible for admission.
 The test must be taken prior to your application, details of test dates and how to register can be found on the UKCAT website which can be accessed from the link on the right.
 Please note that test results are only valid for the current admissions cycle, if you re-apply to this medical School you will need to sit the test again.
 In addition to the academic requirements, candidates must have achieved a score of 2510 or above to be given consideration, currently we do not take the SJT part of the test into consideration.
 Candidates must meet BOTH the academic entry requirements AND the UKCAT entry requirements.

 The GCSE requirements for A100 and A104 are the same.
 You must have: